 Ex-employee files federal lawsuit against Westmoreland sheriff

-A former member of Westmoreland County Sheriff Jonathan Held's staff has filed a federal lawsuit claiming she was demoted for supporting the incumbent's Democratic challenger in the 2015 election.
+A former member of Westmoreland County Sheriff Jonathan Held's staff has filed a federal lawsuit claiming she was demoted for supporting his Democratic challenger in the 2015 election.

 Tracy Donsen contends Held, a Republican, stripped her of the rank of lieutenant last summer, nearly a year after he won a second term in office.